Automatic differentiation for performing the Cauchy-Kovalevskaya procedure in Lax-Wendroff type discretizations: Approximate Lax-Wendroff procedure and automatic differentiation

-The approximate LW procedure requires admissibility of states like $\vu \pm \vu^{(1)}$ in~\eqref{eq:alw} for conservation laws whose fluxes can only be computed on admissible states (Section~\ref{sec:admissibility}).
-In contrast, the AD approach computes~(\ref{eq:faa},~\ref{eq:enzyme.ad}) and requires only admissibility of the solution $\uu$, which can be ensured by the procedure of~\cite{babbar2024admissibility}.
-By using~\eqref{eq:enzyme.ad}, any AD library can be used to compute higher-order derivatives of the flux function.
-However, the usage of an AD library like \texttt{ForwardDiff.jl}~\cite{revels2016}, which performs AD by dual arithmetic~\cite{andreas2008}, is known to lead to an exponential increase in the computational cost as the order of derivative increases~\cite{tan2022thesis}.
-A more efficient alternative is Taylor arithmetic (Chapter 13 of~\cite{andreas2008}) as implemented in \texttt{TaylorDiff.jl}~\cite{tan2022taylordiff,tan2022thesis}, in which the formula~\eqref{eq:faa} is directly used to compute high-order derivatives.
-In this work, we use \texttt{Enzyme.jl}~\cite{moses2020instead} to compute the high-order derivatives of the flux function while making use of~\eqref{eq:enzyme.ad}. \texttt{Enzyme.jl} can compute the high-order derivatives without an exponential increase in the computational cost.
-It computes the derivative expressions at the time of compilation, and is thus efficient without requiring the formula~\eqref{eq:faa} to be specified.
-As part of this work, the function \texttt{derivative\_bundle} was developed using \texttt{Enzyme.jl} in the Julia \cite{bezanson2017julia} package \texttt{TowerOfEnzyme.jl}~\cite{towerofenzyme}, implementing~\eqref{eq:enzyme.ad} with the derivative bundle $\cu^{(m)}$.
-Algorithm~\ref{alg:ad} describes the element approximation of the time average flux~\eqref{eq:tavgflux}, where the temporal derivatives $\pf_t, \pf_{tt}, \cdots$ are computed using AD.
-AD is applied to the flux function and the derivatives are thus computed point-wise.
-The implementation of the approximate LW procedure is similar to Algorithm~\ref{alg:ad}, with the only difference being that FD approximations are used instead of AD (i.e., instead of the \texttt{derivative\_bundle} functions).
-The simplicity of the AD approach can be seen by the fact that the same \texttt{derivative\_bundle} function is used to compute the derivatives of any order, while the approximate LW procedure requires different FD approximations for different orders~\eqref{eq:alw}.
+The basic details about how AD libraries work are given in Appendix~\ref{sec:ad.appendix}.
+All AD libraries can be used to compute first order directional derivatives.
+Thus, by using~\eqref{eq:enzyme.ad}, any AD library can be used to compute higher-order derivatives of the flux function.
+Since our code \texttt{Tenkai.jl} is a Julia package, we use AD libraries available in Julia.
+The usage of an AD library like \texttt{ForwardDiff.jl}~\cite{revels2016}, which performs AD by dual arithmetic~\cite{andreas2008}, is known to lead to an exponential increase in the computational cost as the order of derivative increases~\cite{tan2022thesis}.
+A more efficient alternative is Taylor arithmetic (Chapter 13 of~\cite{andreas2008}, \mrev{also discussed briefly in Appendix~\ref{sec:ad.appendix}}).
+Taylor arithmetic has been implemented in \texttt{TaylorDiff.jl}~\cite{tan2022taylordiff,tan2022thesis}, in which \mrev{the rules for high order derivatives are directly implemented (Appendix~\ref{sec:ad.appendix}).} In this work, we found \texttt{Enzyme.jl}~\cite{moses2020instead} to be the fastest Julia library to compute the point-wise high-order derivatives of the flux function while making use of~\eqref{eq:enzyme.ad}. \texttt{Enzyme.jl} can compute the high-order derivatives without an exponential increase in the computational cost.
+This is because it computes the derivative expressions at the time of compilation, and is thus efficient without requiring high order derivative rules to be specified.
+It is illustrated in Appendix~\ref{sec:ad.appendix} with an example.
+As a part of this work, the function \texttt{derivative\_bundle} was developed using \texttt{Enzyme.jl} in the Julia \cite{bezanson2017julia} package \texttt{TowerOfEnzyme.jl}~\cite{towerofenzyme}, implementing~\eqref{eq:enzyme.ad} with the derivative bundle $\cu^{(m)}$. }